 ~1.5-2 EUR/kg depends on the price of natural gas.

-during the production of 1 ton of hydrogen 5 to 6 tons of CO2 are released as greenhouse gas emissions to the atmosphere.
+during the production of 1 ton of hydrogen, 5 to 6 tons of CO2 are released as greenhouse gas emissions to the atmosphere. - brown/black, from coal (21%).

-• blue hydrogen, from natural gas via SMR if CO2 is captured, carbon capture, utilization, and storage (CCUS), costs money.
+- blue hydrogen, from natural gas via SMR if CO2 is captured, carbon capture, utilization, and storage (CCUS) cost money.
 It is hard to think this will become feasible in the next decades.

-• green hydrogen is produced from renewable electricity, from wind/solar and electrolysis of fresh water.
-This is still 3.5 – 5 EUR/kg, but coming down with green electricity generation prices declining.
-The cost of electrolysis shall be coming down too as global subventions work through and technology develops and scales up, alkaline water electrolysis, proton-exchange membrane (PEM) water electrolysis and high-temperature water electrolysis, etc.,
+- green hydrogen is produced from renewable electricity, wind and solar, and electrolysis of fresh water.
+Electrolysis H2 amounts to next to nothing (≈0.1%) today, and not all is renewable.
+Production costs are still 3.5 – 5 EUR/kg but may be coming down with green electricity generation prices declining.
+The cost of electrolysis shall be coming down too, maybe and eventually, as global subventions work through and technology develops and scales up, alkaline water electrolysis, proton-exchange membrane (PEM) water electrolysis, and high-temperature water electrolysis, etc.,

-• hydrogen as a byproduct of other chemical processes, caustic soda, chlorine, etc. in which case it might be for free.
+- hydrogen as a byproduct (16%) of other chemical processes, caustic soda, chlorine, etc. In some cases it is free.

 agricultural use of hydrogen.